-Birth of the Medici Dynasty
+Birth of the Medici Family

-The Medici story began around the 12th century, when family members from the Tuscan village of Cafaggiolo emigrated to Florence.
+The Medici story began around the 12th century when family members from the Tuscan village of Cafaggiolo emigrated to Florence.
 Through banking and commerce, the Medicis rose to become one of the most important families in Florence.

-Known to history as Cosimo the Elder, he was a devoted patron of the humanities, supporting artists such as Ghiberti, Brunelleschi, Donatello and Fra Angelico.
-During Cosimo’s time, as well as that of his sons and particularly his grandson, Lorenzo the Magnificent (1449-1492), Renaissance culture flourished, and Florence became the cultural center of Europe.
+Known to history as Cosimo the Elder, he lived a spartan life but was a devoted patron of the humanities, supporting artists such as Lorenzo Ghiberti, Filippo Brunelleschi, Donatello and Fra Angelico.
+During Cosimo’s time, as well as that of his sons and particularly his grandson Lorenzo de Medici, the Italian Renaissance flourished, and Florence became the cultural center of Europe.

-After Lorenzo’s premature death at the age of 43, his eldest son Piero succeeded him, but soon infuriated the public by accepting an unfavorable peace treaty with France.
+After Lorenzo’s premature death at the age of 43, his eldest son Piero succeeded him, but he soon infuriated the public by accepting an unfavorable peace treaty with France.
 After only two years in power, he was forced out of the city in 1494, and died in exile.

-Thanks in part to the efforts of Piero’s younger brother Giovanni (a cardinal at the time and the future Pope Leo X), the Medici family was able to return to Florence in 1512.
+In 1512, thanks in part to the efforts of Piero’s younger brother Giovanni (a cardinal at the time and the future Pope Leo X), the Medici family was able to return to Florence.
 The next few years marked the high point of Medici influence in Europe, as Leo X followed in his father’s humanistic footsteps and devoted himself to artistic patronage.

 A New Medici Branch Comes to Power

 At this point, the descendants of Cosimo the Elder’s brother (known as Lorenzo the Elder) came forward to launch a new Medici dynasty.
 Lorenzo’s great-great-grandson Cosimo (1519-1574) became duke of Florence in 1537, then grand duke of Tuscany in 1569.
 As Cosimo I, he established absolute power in the region, and his descendants would rule as grand dukes into the 1700s.

 Cosimo’s elder son Francis succeeded his father, but proved a less effective ruler.
 His daughter Marie would become queen of France when she married Henry IV in 1600; her son would rule as Louis XIII from 1610-43.
 Francis’ younger brother Ferdinand, who became grand duke in 1587, restored Tuscany to stability and prosperity.
 He also founded the Villa Medici at Rome and brought many priceless works of art to Florence.

-The Medici Dynasty in Decline
+Medici Family in Decline

-In general, the later Medici line renounced the older generation’s republican sympathies and established more authoritarian rule, a change that produced stability in Florence and Tuscany but led to the region’s decline as a cultural hub.
+In general, the later Medici line renounced the older generation’s republican sympathies and established more authoritarian rule, a change that produced stability in Florence and Tuscany, but led to the region’s decline as a cultural hub.